Mellis

+Running diagonally across the Common is The Carnser; a footpath running alongside drainage ditches, taking its name from colloquial East Anglian dialect.

 The 14th-century parish church of St Mary, restored in 1859 and 1900, is a Grade II* listed building.

 In 1968, Roger Deakin (1943 – 2006), writer and environmentalist, bought Walnut Tree Farm on the edge of Mellis Common, which he rebuilt over many years and where he lived until his death.